-In 2017, we helped customers overcome, manage and come up with prevention plans for many pet health challenges.
-We've put together a list of the most common pet health issues we have helped with in the past year.
+Revival Pet Care Pros have helped customers overcome, manage and come up with prevention plans for many pet health challenges.
+We've put together a list of the most common pet health issues we have helped with.

 - Parvo in Puppies Parvovirus is a highly contagious disease that is often fatal.
 It affects poorly vaccinated animals and the most commonly affected are age five to eight weeks but there is a high risk for those under one year.
 Always remember that any unprotected dog can get the disease.
 Symptoms include anorexia, depression, vomiting and diarrhea.
 Parvo puppies also won't drink.
 Revival Pet Care Pro Lisa offers this advice when dealing with parvo:

 - Nursing Puppy Loss Most of the time moms are great at giving newborn puppies or kittens what they need.
 But there are some things you should always watch for, so at the first sign of trouble, you know what to do.
-Here is Dr. B's advice on preventing nursing puppy loss:
+Here is advice from Pet Care Pro, Gina, on preventing nursing puppy loss:

 - Heat Cycle Issues There are several factors that can influence a female dog's heat cycle.
 It's important to know that while heat cycles vary from female to female, they are consistent for each individual.
 Therefore, if you notice a change in a female's heat cycle that indicates something isn't right.
 Revival Pet Care Pro Michelle offers this advice when dealing with heat cycle issues: